 Jill Kay serves as Communication Director for the Charlotte 2020 Host Committee.
 Kay has over a decade of experience in communications, public relations campaigns, meeting/event management, and fundraising.
 She has held management positions with TeamCFA foundation charter schools managing communications and marketing and day-to-day operations.
 Prior to her role with TeamCFA she held several positions in the healthcare sector.
 She has been able to use her communication skills in many capacities, including serving as Chief of Staff to Indiana’s First Lady Cheri Daniels.
 Jill received her bachelor’s degree in Journalism from Indiana University Bloomington.
 Jill and her husband live in Matthews, N.C. with their five children.

-Heather Dodgins serves as the Director of Donor Engagement for the Charlotte 2020 Host Committee.
+Heather Dodgins serves as the Director of Donor Engagement and Convention Events for the Charlotte 2020 Host Committee.
 Dodgins began her career in political fundraising and public relations over a decade ago at the Republican National Committee (RNC) and Republican Governors Association (RGA) in Washington D.C.
 She returned to her home state of North Carolina where she served as the Finance Director for the Pat McCrory Committee during the 2012 election cycle.
 She moved to Charlotte for the American Heart Association as Director of Development, overseeing its annual Heart Ball campaign, while also founding Red Pines Consulting, LLC.
 Heather and her husband, Bryan, are proud parents of their son, Ward, and their two dogs, Scout and Wilson.